cdl-geneseo/geneseo-dictionary/M/MJ.md

 # MJ

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : MJ

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 1. n. abbreviation for the Mary Jemison Dining Hall [[KWinkelman|KWinkelman]] 16:09, 27 Nov 2006 (EST)2. n. slang for marijuana: an acronym for either marijuana or Mary Jane.
 As of 2012,95% knew the word and 95% believed it to be of local origin.(Craft, G-M, 2012)